thousandbrainsproject/tbp.monty/rfcs/0000_cortical_messaging_protocol_cmp_v1.md

 #### 2.1.6 Goal State Selectors

-During the Goal State Selectors phase the Cortical Messages from Sensor Modules and Learning Modules inteded for Goal State Selectors are aggregated.
+During the Goal State Selectors phase the Cortical Messages from Sensor Modules and Learning Modules intended for Goal State Selectors are aggregated.
 These aggregated Cortical Messages are then delivered to the Goal State Selectors.
 Each Goal State Selector then generates exactly one in-transit Cortical Message intended for the Motor Modules.
 The phase ends when all new in-transit Cortical Messages are created.

 All in-transit Cortical Messages to be received by Goal State Selectors are delivered to the Goal State Selectors.
 All Cortical Messages generated in this phase are from Goal State Selectors and are in-transit to Motor Modules.